mnr/writing-wip/hotmeal.md

 “Print steak how?” asks Araci?
 “You can’t do that at home.”

 “Right.
 Not with a packet boiler,” says Lupe.
-This isn’t her first glass of wine and she’s feeling chatty.
 “That’s the big deal with a Hestia oven.
 When you insert a meal into the oven, it engages with electricity, a data port and a gas port.
 The gas flows into chambers in the meal box.
 The meal box controls the addition of ingredients and supervises printing any meat.
 The oven connects the meal to the outside world.
 The entire setup is patented.”

 “So there’s a meat printer in the meal box?”